Oruro: Transportation

+The Juan Mendoza International Airport is the only air terminal serving the city of Oruro.
+It was inaugurated and opened in 2013 and features a 4-kilometer runway, two taxiways, and a passenger terminal.
+It has a low level of traffic, with one to three flights per day, amounting to approximately 15 flights per week, and is served exclusively by the country’s flag carrier, Boliviana de Aviación.

+In February 2018, the Santuario Virgen del Socavón cable car was inaugurated in the city of Oruro.
+It connects the monument to the Virgin of Candelaria on Santa Bárbara Hill with Folklore Square.
+It was built as a tourist transportation system, with a capacity to transport 1,000 passengers per hour, distributed across 16 cabins.

 Culture and education

 Despite its economic decline, the city attracts numerous tourists to its Carnaval de Oruro, considered one of the great folkloric events in South America for its masked "diablada" and Anata.

 The Oruru Carnival was discovered in 1559, when the Augustinian priests were on the land, the festival is in honor of the Virgin of Candlemas.